Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

 For Enterprise Plans

-When we resell to customers, we provide this Enterprise plan.
+When we resell to our customers, we offer this Enterprise plan.

-Enterprise plans have a similar pricing structure, but use "units" as the measurement, and the conversion rate per unit varies depending on the contract terms.
+Enterprise plans have a similar pricing structure but use "units" as the measurement, and the conversion rate per unit varies depending on the contract details.

-In addition to Transformations, Storage, and Bandwidth, depending on the contract, the following items may also be calculated:
+In addition to Transformations, Storage, and Bandwidth, depending on the contract, the following items may be converted:

-• Image Impressions: Number of times images are successfully delivered (converted instead of image Bandwidth)
+• Image Impressions: The number of times images are successfully delivered (converted instead of Bandwidth for images)

-• Video Seconds: Video delivery seconds (converted instead of video Bandwidth)
+• Video Seconds: The seconds of video delivered (converted instead of Bandwidth for videos)

-The specific form varies by contract, but essentially you agree on a number of units for a billing cycle and use them, with overage fees if you exceed the usage limit during the cycle period.
+The specific form varies by contract, but basically, units are agreed upon for each billing cycle rather than calendar month, and if the usage limit is exceeded during the cycle period, an excess fee is paid.

 Reference: How do Cloudinary units work?

-You can check a usage overview by opening the Dashboard in the Cloudinary console.
+You can check an overview of your usage by opening the Dashboard in the Cloudinary console.

 cl_dashboard_0402

-The environment used for this verification is on the free plan, so it follows the conversion rates of the "regular plan" mentioned above.
+The environment used for this verification is on the free plan, so it follows the conversion rates of the "standard plan" mentioned above.

 cl_credit_details

-Usage Reports and Delivery Reports allow you to specifically check usage by item for up to the past 12 months.
+Usage Reports and Delivery Reports allow you to check specific usage by item for the past 12 months maximum.
 You can analyze in detail with graphs and export results in CSV or PDF format.

 cl_reports_0402

-Note that while the credit (unit) consumption balance at the beginning of the Dashboard is for the entire account, Usage & Delivery Reports are output per environment (cloud), so if you have multiple environments within one account, you need to switch environments from the top left to check each one.
+While the credit (unit) consumption balance at the beginning of the Dashboard is for the entire account, Usage & Delivery Reports are output per environment (cloud).
+If you have multiple environments in one account, switch environments from the top left to check each one.

 The usage() method retrieves daily usage and consumed units (credits).